James Wilson (Founding Father): Committee of Detail

 Wilson's most lasting impact on the country came as a member of the Committee of Detail, which wrote out the first draft of the United States Constitution.
 He wanted senators and the president to be popularly elected.
 Along with Madison, he was perhaps the best versed of the framers in the study of political economy.
 He understood clearly the central problem of dual sovereignty (nation and state) and held a vision of an almost limitless future for the United States.
 A witness to Wilson's performance during the convention, Dr. Benjamin Rush, called Wilson's mind "one blaze of light."
 Madison and Wilson far outdistanced the others at the convention as political theorists, and they were two of the closest allies in both the convention debates and ratification effort afterward.

-Though not in agreement with all parts of the final, necessarily compromised Constitution, Wilson stumped hard for its adoption, leading Pennsylvania, at its ratifying convention, to become the second state (behind Delaware) to accept the document.
+Though not in agreement with all parts of the final draft, Wilson spoke out in favor of its adoption.
+He was a delegate to the Pennsylvania ratifying convention.
+On December 12, 1787, Pennsylvania become the second state (after Delaware) to ratify the document.